isomerpages/bca-buildsg/index.md

       title: Stories & Insights
       subtitle: Our stories
       id: infopic
-      description: "Curious to know more?
-Hear the motivation, the passion and the journeys of our people.  "
+      description: Curious to know more?
+Hear the motivation, the passion and the journeys of our people.
       button: Learn more
       url: /crafting-concrete-dreams-in-civil-engineering/
       alt: Image alt text